elastisys/security-review/README.md

 ### Case-2- Cloud Run Authentication

 1. Do we have Identity provider access control in place ?
 Is it both for the user and other service ?
-2. Do we have the service account for cloud run service ?
+3. Do we have the service account for cloud run service ?
 If so , what permissions are provided ?
-3. How access tokens used to authenticate when calling Google Cloud APIs ?
+4. How access tokens used to authenticate when calling Google Cloud APIs ?
+5. How is the secrets manages in cloud run ?
+Is secret managed by secret manager ?
+6. Do we have customer managed encrytion keys ?
+7. Is cloud run integrated with Binarization autherization ?
+Or code is binarized and then deployed ?

 ### Use of Cryptography